Homophily in preferences or meetings? Identifying and estimating an iterative network formation model: Introduction

-As an application, we study how ``homophilies'' structure network formation in primary schools in Brazil \citep{Pinto2017}.
-We consider 30 municipal elementary schools in Recife, Pernambuco, for which baseline (early 2014) and follow-up (late 2014) data on 3rd- and 5th-grade intra-classroom friendship networks was collected.
-Using this information, we structurally estimate our model.
+\paragraph{Overview of empirical application} As an empirical application, we study how ``homophilies'' structure network formation in primary schools in Brazil \citep{Pinto2017}.
+We consider 30 municipal elementary schools in Recife, Pernambuco, for which baseline (middle 2014) and follow-up (late 2014) data on 3rd- and 5th-grade intra-classroom friendship networks was collected.
+Using this information, we structurally estimate our model, using the distance between students in the alphabetically-ordered class-list as an instrument entering the meeting process but excluded from preferences.
 We then assess how changes in the meeting technology between classmates impact homophily in friendships.
 Our results suggest that removing biases in meeting opportunities (shutting down homophily in the meeting process) does not decrease observed homophily patterns in students' cognitive skills.
-By contrast, in a counterfactual scenario where the role of preferences is excluded from the network formation process, the probability that a student mantains a friendship with a classmate with a different level of cognitive skills increases.
-We provide evidence that both types of homophily are important determinants of the edges in our networks; although homophily due to preferences does appear to be more important.
+By contrast, in a counterfactual scenario where the role of preferences is excluded from the network formation process, the probability that a student maintains a friendship with a classmate with a different level of cognitive skills increases.
+The results provide evidence that both types of homophily are important determinants of the edges in our networks; although homophily due to preferences does appear to be more important.
 In this context, a tracking policy that reallocates students between classrooms according to their cognitive skills leads to welfare improvements -- as students benefit from connecting with similar individuals -- though this benefit appears to diminish (vis-à-vis leaving the network process unchanged) in the long run.
-Given the opportunity to connect with similar people, students have a positive jump in welfare in the short run.
-However, after they make their new friendships, they tend to keep these links, and the impact of the policy decreases in the long run -- inasmuch that, by the end of the school year, current welfare is roughly the same in both the base and counterfactual scenarios.
+Given the opportunity to connect with similar people, students experience a positive jump in welfare in the short run.
+However, after they make their new friendships, they tend to keep these links, and the relative impact of the policy decreases in the long run -- inasmuch that, by the end of the school year, current welfare is roughly the same in both the base and counterfactual scenarios.